Max Denmark

 Max Denmark MH (born 1999) is a Hong Kong rugby union player.

-Denmark was educated at Island School and Millfield School.
+Denmark was educated at Island School in Hong Kong and Millfield School in England.

 Denmark plays for the Hong Kong national rugby sevens team and Hong Kong rugby union team.
 He captained the Hong Kong U19 Team to victory at the Asian Rugby U19 Championships in 2018.
 He competed for Hong Kong at the 2022 Rugby World Cup Sevens in Cape Town.

+Denmark became the 297th player for Hong Kong when he made his debut for the Hong Kong rugby union team on 18 November 2017, in an 40-30 win over Kenya at Hong Kong Football Club.

 International Statistics

 As of 6 November 2022, or after the 2022 Hong Kong Sevens.